carlo-monti/EarCoach/README.md

 - Create a constant into Words
 - Instantiate the variable with the value taken from string.xml with context.getString().
 - From the code call Words.NEW_STRING
 This obj can be used also to retrieve the string at runtime using the static method get() with the reference (R.string.DESIDERED_STRING) as parameter.

+It is also possible to add several alternatives for a given keyword putting a new entry within the initAlternatives method, indicating the alternative string and the keyword it belongs.